spacetelescope/wfc3tools/lib/wfc3tools/htmlhelp/_sources/ir_pipeline.txt

 Reject cosmic rays from multiple images (RPTCORR)
 -------------------------------------------------

 Reject cosmic rays from multiple images.
-CR-SPLIT and REPEAT-OBS exposures get combined, other members of the association file must be combined with Astrodrizzle  (see :ref:`running-astrodrizzle`), which will also correct for geometric distortion.This step is also referred to as :ref:`wf3rej`.
+CR-SPLIT and REPEAT-OBS exposures get combined, other members of the association file must be combined with Astrodrizzle  (see `Astrodrizzle <http://www.stsci.edu/hst/HST_overview/drizzlepac/>`_ ), which will also correct for geometric distortion.
+This step is also referred to as :ref:`wf3rej`.
 The task uses the same statistical detection algorithm developed for ACS (acsrej), STIC (ocrrj) and WFPC2(crrej), providing a well-tested and robust procedure.